What Is Marinol and How It Relates to Medical Marijuana Use

 Hopefully, by the end of this article, you will know whether it is applicable or harmful in your particular situation.

 What Is Marinol?

-Marinol is a prescription-only drug, used for the treatment of digestive problems associated with immunodeficiencies and cancer therapy.
-It is an FDA-approved, Schedule III drug.
+Marinol is a prescription-only drug used to treat digestive problems associated with immunodeficiencies and cancer therapy.
+It is an FDA-approved Schedule III drug.

-As previously mentioned, dronabinol expresses psychoactive THC effects.
-Therefore, its use was restricted, and its distribution heavily controlled.
-Since its introduction in 1985, dronabinol had been rescheduled two times within the official Drug Enforcement Schedule.
+Given that dronabinol expresses psychoactive THC effects, since its introduction in 1985, Marinol has been rescheduled two times within the official Drug Enforcement Schedule.

-The first time, after the registration of the drug, officials marked dronabinol as a Schedule I substance, declaring it highly addictive, adverse reaction-imposing, and with low medical potential.
+Is Marinol a controlled substance?
+Yes, it is.
+Officials first marked Marinol as a Schedule II substance, declaring it highly addictive, adverse reaction-imposing, and with low medical potential.

 It’s worth pointing out that, officially, marijuana is still considered a Schedule I substance.